umd-fire-coml/BeeTrack/README.md

 Now we are using Ternaus.

+# Getting Started
-How do you get started?
-Clone their repo and run an image such as this one:
+* [demo.ipynb](samples/demo.ipynb) This code clones the Ternaus Net repo and run an image such as this one:

 ![alt image](TernausNet/the_smaller_image.png)

-To run the code is simple.
-Use pip or anaconda with the requirements.txt to install requirements.
+Running the code is simple:
+1) Use pip or anaconda with the requirements.txt to install requirements.

-Then making sure you have a way to open the jupyter notebook.
-Run all the code and voila, done!
+2) Run the demo.ipynb
+(Open/run the jupyter notebook.)

 Here is an output: